Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 * INPUT Pain Management Unit and relevant Guy’s and St Thomas’ materials;
 * King’s Mental Health and Neuroscience Clinical Trial Statistics Group.

-The BPS Small Research Grant conditions, eligibility, timetable and data-goshould also be verified before the enabling study is described as funded or operational.
+The BPS Small Research Grant conditions, eligibility, timetable and data-governance requirements should also be verified before the enabling study is described as funded or operational.
 ---
 ## Links